Mobile marketing techniques to increase your sales

 And finally, the last thing you need to culminate your users’ experience is creating an application where they can buy your store’s products, paying for them through the application itself.

-An m-commerce store is a mobile native version of your e-commerce store, transforming your website to an application that allows purchases to be made within it.
+An m-commerce store is a mobile native version of your e-commerce store, transforming your website to an e-commerce app that allows purchases to be made within it.
 The downside of m-commerce stores is their price.
 In most cases, this makes them a recommended option only for large companies with a high volume of customers.